federgraph/RiggVar-RG38/README.md

 Use Delphi IDE 10.3.3 to build the project.

 I have added the dproj file to gitignore so that you can have you own icons.
-Before you open the project in the IDE you need to recreate a **new dproj file** (Delphi Project File):
+Before you open the project in the IDE you need to create a **new dproj file** (Delphi Project File):

 - Create a new FMX project in the default new project area,
 - save project as RG38,